aflashyrhetoric/aflashyrhetoric.github.io/content/writing/small-beginnings.md

 But as its beams heat their flesh,
 So too does it claim their eyes
 Odd - that even in their blindness
-They know nothing of the dark
+They know nothing of the darkness that binds them

+Savor the vagabond role
+It is the cost of dual citizenship

 Remember the Engineer's oath
 Remember your assignment